cgraffeo/zoo-toy-tracker/README.md

 This application is made up of several files, most being templates:
 - `project.py` Web server, template rendering, and routing is all done here.
 - `database_setup.py` Database schema defined here, and will create `animal_toys.db`.
-- `populate_db.py` Populates the db to give some data to start with.
 - `client_secrets.json` Provides the client ID and client secret from Google for use with OAuth.
 - `templates/` Contains all HTML templates.
 Each file's name should be self-explanatory.
 - `static/` Contains the single style file: `style.css`.